owendthayes/F20GA-Coursework1/D2 - Animation/Readme.md

 3. parented the mesh to the armature, make armature the parent with option 'parent with empty weights'.
 4. manually weight painted the areas of the mesh per vertex group (bone).
 5. exported the rigged model.

+The video of the animation can be found under the name "StudentRoom.avi" in the repo, alternatively the video can be found at this youtube link: https://youtu.be/784XXkwtMD0